 In total, 15 target areas characterized by strong conductors have been prioritized within the Nuevo Tintillo property.
 On the west side of the project, the strongest conductors are coincident with the location of the past-producing Santa Flora and Nazaret mines areas.
-The mineralization is characterised by strong conductors, in the order of 50-80 ohm-m, and a dip to the North, very similar to what has been observed in the Tintillo deposit on the east side of the survey area.
+The mineralization appears characterised by strong conductors, and a dip to the North, very similar to what has been observed in the Tintillo deposit on the east side of the survey area.